-However, very few studies consider and put to the test how the explicit network structure of shared productive capabilities condition regional economic resilience.
+Yet, very few studies consider and put to the test how the explicit network structure of shared productive capabilities condition regional economic resilience.
 This is particularly important to understand as various economic shocks and structural pressures rarely hit every economic activity at the same time, and to the same degree.
 Indeed, Boschma (2015) for instance called for exploring how resilient regions are against the elimination of nodes and links from the network representation of their economic structure.
 Since capabilities' usefulness depends on how they can be combined with other capabilities (Fink et al., 2017), an elimination of some part of the local capability base likely hinders the systemic functioning of the region in delivering economic outcomes, such as output or employment.
 Hence, regional economic resilience can be interpreted as being able to retain function at the systemic level in the face of an economic shock (Martin 2012).
 This however depends on existing patterns of combining capabilities, as well as on the possibility for workers to carry over their skills to other industries and occupations.
-The few studies that took up on this task indeed found that technology network structures influenced the resilience of regions in terms of patenting output in US (Balland et al., 2015) and regional employment in EU metropolitan regions (Tóth et al., 2020), while most recently Moro et al., (2021) showed that the occupational skill-relatedness structure of US metropolitan regions influenced their resilience account on this relationship across different economic activities and types of regions.
+The few studies that took up on this task indeed found that technology network structures influenced the resilience of regions in terms of patenting output in US (Balland et al., 2015) and regional employment in EU metropolitan regions (Tóth et al., 2020), while Moro et al., (2021) showed that the occupational skill-relatedness structure of US metropolitan regions influenced their resilience in terms of employment.
+Our own work in the context of local labour markets of Sweden indicate that the network structure of inter-industry labour flows within regions is a prominent predictor of how well they fare in terms of employment when facing a grand recession (Elekes et al. 2023).
+Notwithstanding these advancements, much more exploration is needed to give a complete account on this relationship across different economic activities and types of regions.

-Hence, drawing on novel methods developed in network science, the aim of this paper is to provide empirical evidence on how the network robustness of the local industrial capability base is linked to the economic performance of regions during crisis.
-Specifically, relying on a uniquely detailed individual-level panel dataset provided by Statistics Sweden, we construct skill-relatedness networks based on above-expected labour flows between industries for 72 Swedish functional labour market regions.
-We then measure the robustness of these networks to the sequential elimination of their nodes.
-Finally, we test how well this proposed structural measure predicts short- and long-term employment growth in the context of the 2008 crisis.
+Hence, drawing on novel methods developed in network science, the aim of this paper is to provide empirical evidence on how the network robustness of the local industrial capability base evolves over time.
+Specifically, relying on a detailed individual-level panel dataset provided by Statistics Sweden, we construct skill-relatedness networks (building on the work of Neffke et al. 2017) based on above-expected labour flows between industries for 72 Swedish functional labour market regions over three decades.
+We then measure the robustness of these networks to the sequential elimination of their nodes (following Elekes et al. 2023), and the individual contribution of each industry to the labour flow network robustness of their region (following Zitnik et al. 2019).
+With these measurements we tackle three interrelated questions: